Blezzoh/freeCodeCamp_exercices/readMe.md

 ### javaScript_algorithm
-answer to the freeCodeCamp algorithm questions
+answers to the freeCodeCamp algorithm questions